Ulthran/udt/README.md

 * Click **Start Voice** to begin recording using the browser's speech recognition (Web Speech API).
 Once you're done speaking, click **Stop Voice**.
 * You can also type directly into the text area.
 * Click **Send** to send the text to the server.
-The server will attempt to parse events with OpenAI if an API key is provided, falling back to storing the raw text otherwise.
+The server will attempt to parse events with OpenAI if an API key is provided.
+If parsing fails for any reason, the text is stored as a raw event instead.
 * Parsed events are appended to `game.csv` in the project root.
+* Every piece of text you submit is also recorded in `transcript.txt` so you can keep a full log of the game.

 ### Glossary